Man at the Top (film): Production

+It was one of several big screen adaptations of television shows at the time, although most were based on sitcoms and Man at the Top was a drama.

 Filming

 Shooting took place from 3 March to 7 April 1973.

 Reception

 Box office

 The film was not a success at the box office.

 Critical reception

 Monthly Film Bulletin said it was "too much like an episode of a TV series stretched to feature length".

 "Network on Air" noted the film as, "offering a grittier treatment than the 1959 film adaptation and the subsequent television series".

 Allmovie noted, " Nanette Newman, a busy doe-eyed ingenue of the 1960s, is quietly effective as the middle-aged Mrs. Lampton."